easystats/report/README.md

 ## Installation

-The package is available on `CRAN` and can be downloaded by running-
+The package is available on `CRAN` and can be downloaded by running:

 ``` r
 install.packages("report")